selvasri/angularjs/README.md

-# angularjs-coursera
+# angularjs
-repo for angularjs-coursera
+repo for angularjs practise